Theatre (novel): Adaptations

 Theatre was adapted as a play of the same name by Guy Bolton; it was first seen at the Hudson Theatre in New York, and ran for 69 performances, from 12 November 1941 to 10 January 1942.
 It featured Cornelia Otis Skinner as Julia Lambert and Arthur Margetson as Michael Gosselyn.
 That adaptation has also been produced as Larger Than Life.

 Adorable Julia, a German-language film of 1962 (original title Julia, du bist zauberhaft), was based on the play by Guy Bolton.
 It was directed by Alfred Weidenmann, and featured Lilli Palmer as Julia and Charles Boyer as Michael.

-Teatris (1978), a Latvian film based on the novel, was directed by Jānis Streičs.
+Teātris (1978), a Latvian film based on the novel, was directed by Jānis Streičs.
 It featured Vija Artmane as Julia and Gunārs Cilinskis as Michael.

 Being Julia (2004), a film directed by István Szabó, was adapted by Ronald Harwood from the novel.
 It featured Annette Bening as Julia and Jeremy Irons as Michael.